camorante/Will-a-Customer-Accept-the-Coupon/README.md

 1. The coupons 'Restaurant(<20)' and 'Carry out & Take away' has a higher probability of being accepted, 'Bar' is among the coupons that tend less likely to be accepted by condcutors.

+2. The driver with a 'friend(s)' passenger type is the most likely to accept the coupon, while the 'Kid(s)' type is the least likely.

-2. When we group the data by passenger type, the coupons with the highest probability of being accepted are 'Restaurant(<20)' and 'Carry out & Take away' for all passenger types, only the coupon 'Bar' has the highest rejection ratio vs. acceptance when the passenger is 'Kid(s)'.
+3. When we group the data by passenger type, the coupons with the highest probability of being accepted are 'Restaurant(<20)' and 'Carry out & Take away' for all passenger types, only the coupon 'Bar' has the highest rejection ratio vs. acceptance when the passenger is 'Kid(s)'.

-3. The 'Alone' and 'Friend' passenger categories are more likely to accept all types of coupons when the average income is somewhat low.
+4. The 'Alone' and 'Friend' passenger categories are more likely to accept all types of coupons when the average income is somewhat low.
 In the 'Kid(s)' category, the opposite is true.

-4. For men and women the average acceptance rate is higher in the 'Friend' and 'Partner' passenger categories while in the 'Alone' and 'Kid(s)' categories it tends to be lower.
+5. For men and women the average acceptance rate is higher in the 'Friend' and 'Partner' passenger categories while in the 'Alone' and 'Kid(s)' categories it tends to be lower.

-5. Women coupon acceptors tend to have lower average incomes than men in each passenger category.
+6. Women coupon acceptors tend to have lower average incomes than men in each passenger category.

-6. 24-hour coupons have a higher probability of acceptance than 2-hour coupons for all passenger categories. the rejection criterion for 2-hour coupons is higher in the 'Alone' and 'Kid(s)' categories.
+7. 24-hour coupons have a higher probability of acceptance than 2-hour coupons for all passenger categories. the rejection criterion for 2-hour coupons is higher in the 'Alone' and 'Kid(s)' categories.

 ### Final Note ###